freesewing/markdown/org/docs/patterns/waralee/instructions/en.md

 The strings are just long tubes of fabric.

 Take a quarter of your waist measurement.
 Add that number to 40cm (17”).
 Add your seam allowance.
 That is the length of each string.
-Cut out two strips of fabric that are that long and 5cm (2”) wide.
+Cut out four strips of fabric that are that long and 5cm (2”) wide.

 For example, if my waist circumference is 84.6cm: 84.6cm divided by 4 is 21.2cm.
 21.2cm plus 40cm is 61.2cm.
 61.2cm plus my seam allowance of 1cm is 62.2cm.
 I will cut four strips of fabric that are 62.2cm by 5cm.